To coach staff might sound a bit cliché, but it can have great effects like increased self-leadership and higher employee engagement.

 If you will have a coaching meeting with a coworker you should probably set off a bit more time, preferably 1h-1,5h.

-Focus on five areas in your coaching one-on-one meetings
+Focus on five areas in your coaching one-to-one meetings

-To really be able to coach your coworker in a one-on-one meeting, you need to understand the following:
+To really be able to coach your coworker in a one-to-one meeting, you need to understand the following:

 How they view the current situation: How does the coworker see themselves and their performance?
 Ask questions giving you information about their view on their current work situation.
 It is extremely important to understand this, otherwise you will not be able to coach anyone to make progress.